ituch136/security_hardening/README.md

 - a service user for automation: SSH key, locked password, passwordless sudo
 - a human admin: SSH key, sudo either without a password or with one (`security_admin_user_sudo_mode`)

+Sudoers rules are written to `/etc/sudoers.d/50-<user>` and validated with `visudo -cf` before they are put in place.

 **sshd**

 - makes sure `ssh.service` is enabled and `ssh.socket` is stopped and disabled.
 On Ubuntu 24.04 sshd is socket-activated by default, and the socket listens on the port from its own unit (`ListenStream=22`), ignoring `Port` in the config
 - builds `AllowUsers` from the managed users plus `security_ssh_allow_users`
 - refuses to continue if the user Ansible is connected as would be missing from `AllowUsers`
 - deploys `/etc/ssh/sshd_config.d/00-hardening.conf`, validated with `sshd -t` before it is written
-- checks the effective configuration with `sshd -T` before restarting, so a config overridden by another drop-in stops the run
+- before restarting, checks with `sshd -T` that the effective `Port`, `PermitRootLogin`, `PasswordAuthentication` and `AllowUsers` match the role variables, so a value overridden by another drop-in stops the run
 - after restart, checks that sshd actually listens on the configured port

-**ufw** sets default policies, allows the SSH port and a list of configured ports, enables the firewall.
+**ufw** installs ufw, sets default policies, allows the SSH port and a list of configured ports, enables the firewall.
 A full reset is available behind a flag.

-**fail2ban** deploys an sshd jail to `/etc/fail2ban/jail.d/sshd.local` with explicit `port`, `logpath` and `backend`, so the jail does not depend on distribution defaults, then validates the whole configuration with `fail2ban-client -t`.
+**fail2ban** installs `fail2ban` (and `python3-pyinotify` when the `pyinotify` backend is used), deploys an sshd jail to `/etc/fail2ban/jail.d/sshd.local` with explicit `port`, `logpath` and `backend`, so the jail does not depend on distribution defaults, validates the whole configuration with `fail2ban-client -t`, then starts and enables the service.

 ## Requirements

 - ansible-core 2.16 or newer
 - Ubuntu 22.04 (jammy) or 24.04 (noble)
+- `ansible_user` defined in the inventory: the lockout check compares it with `AllowUsers`
 - collections from `requirements.yml`:

 ```bash